rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ![hist](./images/hist-1.png)

-19. Data visualization: Check outliers on a box plot.
-The outlier values are listed on top as illustrated in the output.
+19. Data visualization: Check outliers on a boxplot.
+The outlier values are listed on top of the displayed box in the output.

   ```
   x <- CIL$AGE